civol/HDLRuby/README.md

 dff :dff0
 ```

-The ports of this instance can then be accessed to be used like any other signals, e.g., `dff0.d` for access the `d` input of the FF.
+The ports of this instance can then be accessed to be used like any other signals, e.g., `dff0.d` for accessing the `d` input of the FF.

 Several instances can also be declared in a single statement.
 For example, a 2-bit counter based on the previous `dff` circuits can be described as follows: